aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 </amplify-callout>

-Owner authorization specifies that a user can access or operate against an object.
-To do so, each object will get an `ownerField` field (by default `owner`, will be added to the object if not specified) that stores ownership information and is verified in various ways during resolver execution.
+Owner authorization specifies whether a user can access or operate against an object.
+To do so, each object will get an `ownerField` field (by default `owner` will be added to the object if not specified) that stores ownership information and is verified in various ways during resolver execution.

 You can use the `operations` argument to specify which operations are enabled as follows: